Listening session on river issues set for Saturday in Dubuque

 Conversations will focus on reducing the risks of flooding, maintaining the navigation channel, managing river sediment and preparing for a future long-term drought, according to a social media post by the association.

-The post states that the listening session is intended to learn what local residents and leaders think is required to address important issues the river poses to communities and to incorporate local ideas and actions into a future regional resilience plan for the river.
+The post states that the listening session is intended to help officials learn what local residents and leaders think is required to address important issues and to incorporate local ideas and actions into a regional resilience plan for the river.

 Listening sessions have been held in various communities along the river.